 - 1. Acts on behalf of the congregations of the synod and the whole ELCA to assess the character and qualifications of applicants and candidates. - 2.
 Schedules meetings, retreats, and other events for the candidacy process. - 3.
 Works collegially to make important and sometimes difficult decisions. - 4.
 Provides for appropriate pastoral care for candidates. - 5.
 Evaluates and cares for candidates throughout the candidacy process. - 6.
 Adheres to churchwide policies and procedures, honoring the process as outlined in this candidacy manual. - 7.
 Participates in training and ongoing education. - 8.
 Provides support, guidance, and resources to assist applicants and candidates in their ongoing discernment. - 9.
 Oversees the application process. - a.
 Provides applicants with the necessary information and material. - b.
-Receives an applicant's Congregational Registration Form. - c.
-Arranges for an initial interview (optional). - d.
+Receives an applicant's Congregational Registration form. - c.
+Arranges for an initial interview(optional). - d.
 Arranges for a psychological evaluation and background check. - e.
 Offers financial assistance to candidates, when possible. - 10.
 Conducts interviews at appropriate times throughout the candidacy process. - 11.
-Makes requests to the candidacy staff in the Domestic Mission unit for equivalencies or waivers from any essential standards or requirements of candidacy, including: - a.
-TEEM program entry, - b. educational requirements, - c. supervised clinical ministry requirements, and - d. exemptions to the Lutheran learning and formation requirement for students attending a non-ELCA seminary. - 12.
-Maintains candidacy files according to procedures determined by the candidacy staff in the Domestic Mission unit. - 13.
-Conveys in a timely manner all requested information to the Domestic Mission unit.
+Makes requests to the candidacy staff in the Christian Community and Leadership home area for equivalencies or waivers from any essential standards or requirements of candidacy, including: - a.TEEM program entry, - b.educational requirements, - c. supervised clinical ministry requirements, and - d.exemptions to the Lutheran learning and formation requirement for students attending a non-ELCA seminary. - 12.
+Maintains candidacy files according to procedures determined by the candidacy staff in the Christian Community and Leadership home area. - 13.
+Conveys in a timely manner all requested information to the Christian Community and Leadership home area.

 Having received a candidate's release form, candidacy committees communicate fully and openly with other partners in the candidacy process.
-Candidacy committees use churchwide standards, requirements, and expectations to assess a candidate's readiness at entrance, endorsement, and approval; maintain complete records; and report all decisions to the Domestic Mission unit.
+Candidacy committees use churchwide standards, requirements, and expectations to assess a candidate's readiness at Entrance, Endorsement, and Approval; maintain complete records; and report all decisions to the Christian Community and Leadership home area.

-When deemed effective, some aspects of candidacy may be conducted through a multi-synodical candidacy committee.
+When deemed effective, some aspects of candidacy may be conducted through a multisynodical candidacy committee.
 In such situations, each synod maintains its own candidate records.
-Multi-synodical committees may act on behalf of participating synods for entrance, endorsement, approval, and other aspects of the candidacy process.
+Multisynodical committees may act on behalf of participating synods for Entrance, Endorsement, Approval, and other aspects of the candidacy process.

-After granting entrance, endorsement, or approval, a candidacy committee, in consultation with the director for candidacy in the Domestic Mission unit, if it receives additional information about a candidate that might have resulted in a decision to postpone or deny, may rescind its prior action.
+After granting Entrance, Endorsement, or Approval, a candidacy committee, in consultation with the director for candidacy in the Christian Community and Leadership home area, if it receives additional information about a candidate that might have resulted in a decision to postpone or deny, may rescind its prior action.
 Any decision to rescind a prior action shall be reported to a candidate, the seminary, and the director for candidacy.
-If a candidate has been assigned, the synod bishop in the synod of assignment will be notified immediately.
+If a candidate is in the First Call Process, the synod bishop of candidacy and the synod bishop in any synod where the candidate is being considered for the first calls will be notified immediately.
 If a candidacy committee or synod staff person receives such additional information about an approved candidate after the candidate has received a call, the information shall immediately be communicated to the bishop of the synod where the call was issued.